grafalex82/ut88/README.md

 - Full configuration allowed running so called UT-88 operating system, which provided a text editor, assembler, and better compatibility with other i8080-based computers.
 - The magazine offerred a special port of the CP/M operating system, that allows working with files on the quasi disk.

+Scans of the original magazine (unfortunately only basic CPU configuration, calculator add on, and video module) can be found [here](doc/scans).

 ## UT-88 Basic Configuration

 Basic UT-88 configuration includes: